 Aloe suzannae is an endangered species of plant in the genus Aloe, indigenous to the south of Madagascar.
 Its long tubular leaves are relatively soft and rubbery in texture, with rounded tips, and can assume a pink or turquoise colour.
 Aloe suzannae is extremely slow-growing, but eventually becomes tall and arborescent.
 It has been observed in the wild with flowers open during the day.
 This aloe is endemic to Madagascar, occurring in the dryer south and south-west of the island (Ambosary and Itampolo).
 Here it grows in sandy soil near the coast, or among rocks.

-Aloe acutissima variety antanimorensis is a shorter version of the acutissima Blue Aloe species, and has small blue leaves.
+Aloe acutissima variety antanimorensis is a shorter version of the acutissima Blue Aloe Spider species, and has small blue leaves.
 Endemic to Madagascar, this many-branched shrub produces a number of relatively short (<2 feet) stems.
 This variety antanimorensis, comes from near Antanimora in Toliara province.
 The leaves are blue-green, narrow, and recurved downwards.
 The flowers are red.
 In full sun the leaves can turn a bright orange.
 Note the red teeth along the margins of the leaves.

 Described in 1998, this is one of the many recent discoveries of Swiss explorers W. Röösli and R. Hoffmann; their annual journeys into the wilds of Madagascar continue to yield new and wonderful succulents for cultivation and study.
 This species is somewhat unusual in forming thickets of nearly uniform understory vegetation in forests.
 Actually, its tolerance for shade is more characteristic of the subgenus Lomatophyllum, to which this species belongs.
 The fleshy-fruited lomatophyllums are now considered by many authors not to merit generic distinction, hence the original description of this species as an aloe.